dominicparga/osmgraphing/README.md

 Please refer to `LICENSE.md` for details.
 Copyright-owner is `Parga Cacheiro, Dominic`.
 In short, this repository is licensed under the `Apache-2.0`-license as long as you are not using the `cargo`-feature `gpl-3.0`.
-Using this feature adds some code and binaries around the balancer, which depends on code licensed under the `GPL-3.0`.
+Using this `cargo`-feature adds some code and binaries, which depend on code licensed under the `GPL-3.0`.

 ## Table of contents <a name="toc"></a>